Description | | 500 Gms

 - Good source of vitamins – Vitamin B6, Niacin, folic acid and minerals such as calcium, iron, magnesium and zinc

-Regular consumption of Kodo millet is very beneficial for postmenopausal women suffering from signs of cardiovascular diseases like high blood pressure and high-cholesterol levels | Almonds are among the world’s most popular tree nuts.
+Regular consumption of Kodo millet is very beneficial for postmenopausal women suffering from signs of cardiovascular diseases like high blood pressure and high-cholesterol levels | Peanuts have a strong nutritional profile.
+They are an excellent source of plant-based protein, fiber, and many key vitamins and minerals.

 Reviews